nicklotz/nlnetvirt/public/demos-labs/lab-05-mininet-commands.md

 dump
 ```

-## B. Commands for individual notes
+## B. Commands for individual nodes

 1. Examine the virtual network interface for host 1.
 What can you identify about the virtual network it lives on?